SUNDAY, 27 FEBRUARY 1944

 the day.
 Vunapope is attacked by 21 B-24s and 24 B-25s

 (both forces supported by fighter escorts) and by 14 P-38s; P-40s and USN fighters

 cover a USN dive bomber strike AA positions at Lakunai Airfield.
+Lost inbound to the target is P-38J 42-67154 (MIA).
 Three P-38s strafe

 SOUTHWEST PACIFIC AREA (SWPA, Fifth Air Force): Colonel Jarred V. Crabb becomes